LLMs' Reshaping of People, Processes, Products, and Society in Software Development: A Comprehensive Exploration with Early Adopters: Introduction

 \section{Introduction}

-Large language models (LLMs), trained on extensive datasets, are generative AI systems that produce human-like text based on their architecture and training data \cite{openai2023gpt, georgetown2023AI}.
-Publicly-available LLMs such as OpenAI ChatGPT\footnote{https://openai.com/chatgpt}, Google Gemini\footnote{https://gemini.google.com/}, and GitHub Copilot Chat\footnote{https://docs.github.com/en/copilot/github-copilot-chat} represent transformative AI, reshaping workflows across multiple domains \cite {Hoff_Mok_Zinkula_2023, Mok_Zinkula_2023, Verma_2023}.
-Within software development, specific LLMs are trained on vast repositories of code; for instance, the AI model behind GitHub Copilot was originally OpenAI's Codex \cite{ghcopilot_codex_1} and has since been refined to enhance contextual filtering \cite{ghcopilot_codex_2}.
-These models enable developers to generate, refactor, and debug code through natural language prompts, streamlining traditionally labor-intensive processes.
-Such tools are increasingly central to enhancing developer productivity, fostering collaboration, and accelerating innovation in software engineering \cite{chen2024opportunities, rane2023contribution}.
+Large language models (LLMs) are generative systems trained on extensive text and code corpora that can produce human-like responses to natural language prompts \cite{openai2023gpt, georgetown2023AI}.
+Publicly-available LLMs such as OpenAI ChatGPT\footnote{https://openai.com/chatgpt}, Anthropic Claude\footnote{https://claude.ai/}, and Google Gemini\footnote{https://gemini.google.com/} have rapidly reshaped workflows across multiple domains \cite {Hoff_Mok_Zinkula_2023, Mok_Zinkula_2023, Verma_2023}.
+Within software development, LLMs trained on vast code repositories, such as OpenAI's Codex \cite{ghcopilot_codex_1, ghcopilot_codex_2}, enable developers to generate, refactor, and debug code through natural language prompts.
+These tools streamline formerly manual tasks and have become central to developer productivity, collaboration, and innovation in software engineering \cite{chen2024opportunities, rane2023contribution}.

-The adoption of LLMs in software development has sparked considerable discourse on their broader implications.
-For example, Stack Overflow's annual developer surveys of 2023 and 2024 highlight how developers are rapidly integrating AI tools into their workflows, reflecting shifting perceptions about automation and its role in programming \cite{stack_overflow_survey_2023, stack_overflow_survey_2024} and researchers have studied.
-Discussions on LinkedIn \cite{linked_in_2_2023, linked_in_2_2024}, the OpenAI community forum \cite{chen2024empirical}, and other platforms further emphasize the potential of LLMs to redefine software creation, engineering processes, and developer collaboration.
+The rapid adoption of LLMs in software development has prompted ongoing debate about how they should be integrated into professional practice.
+Stack Overflow’s annual developer surveys report growth from 44\% to 76\% of developers using or planning to use AI tools between 2023 and 2024 \cite{stack_overflow_survey_2023, stack_overflow_survey_2024}, and enterprise deployments report substantial productivity gains \cite{github_accenture_2024}.
+However, concerns about code quality, security vulnerabilities, and impacts on developer learning have emerged alongside these benefits \cite{pearce2025asleep, sajadi2025llms}.